-Cloud computing is a major component of the Software as a Service (SaaS) industry which, within a few years of its evolution, is already a multibillion dollar industry.
-Data Science Central reports that the global SaaS market had a net value of US$23.88 bn in 2014.
-This figure is predicted to rise at a CAGR of 27.9% beginning from 2015 and ending at 2022, reaching US$164.29 bn by the year 2022.
-Cloud computing is already big and is fast expanding.
+Cloud computing is a major component of the Software as a Service (SaaS) industry which, within a few years of its evolution, has become a multibillion-dollar industry.
+In 2021 Statista reported the global SaaS market had an estimated worth of 152 billion US dollars.
+This figure is predicted to rise to 208 billion by the year 2023.

 Here are five dynamic reasons why you should use cloud services in running your small business.

 Cloud computing helps small businesses maintain a flexible approach to work.
-It allows you to work from anywhere and at anytime.
+It allows you to work from anywhere and at any time.
 You can maintain your business on the cloud and give your employees and contractors access to vital data anytime and anywhere.
 For example, you may have your business in New York, but decide to travel to Europe to iron out the details of a contract.
-You can feed information on the cloud allowing your employees stay abreast with the on goings, helping the business thrive even in your absence.
+You can feed information on the cloud allowing your employees to stay abreast with the ongoings, helping the business thrive even in your absence.

-With cloud computing, useful time is saved, barriers to communication are broken down, and information use is monitored.
-It allows collaboration and transparency in a business (two terms which should not be taken for granted by any small business that desires to succeed).
+Cloud computing, is not only a time-saver but it removes barriers to communication and allows you to monitor the use of your information.
+It allows collaboration and transparency in a business - two terms that should not be taken for granted.
 Another great advantage of cloud computing is that it gives you an edge over your competitors.
-It gives you access to cutting edge technology and allows you stay on top of your game.
-It also allows you stay in touch with your customers by taking advantage of the Customer Relationship Management (CRM) software.
+It gives you access to cutting-edge technology and allows you to stay on top of your game.
+It also allows you to stay in touch with your customers by taking advantage of the Customer Relationship Management (CRM) software.

-Data theft is real.
-Information stealing and abuse is on the increase.
-With traditional storage systems, the likelihood of your information getting into the wrong hands is uncomfortably high.
-Information on the cloud, however, is protected and cannot be accessed unless you allow it to be accessed.
+Data theft is real and Information stealing and abuse are on the increase.
+If you're still using traditional storage systems then the likelihood of your information getting into the wrong hands is uncomfortably high.
+On the cloud, however, your data is protected and cannot be accessed unless you allow it to be accessed.
 You can manage the information you share.
 You may decide to give only trustworthy persons access to the most sensitive information or reserve it for only yourself.
-Data loss is also real and can be devastating.
-Storing your important data on a physical medium is very risky.
-Computers and servers crash all the time and when this happens to you, all your important information will most likely be washed down the drain.
-Storing your data on the cloud eliminates this risk and you can access your data even after a very long period of time.
+Storing your important data in the cloud also protects you from catastrophic data loss.
+Unlike risky physical mediums which can be wiped out by a computer or server crash storing your data on the cloud eliminates this risk and you can access your data even after a very long period of time.

 The world is going green and it is important that you move with this trend, especially if you foresee your business staying a long time on this planet.
 Physical computing systems generate a lot of harmful by-products.
 The cloud is not physical and does not emit any harmful gas into the atmosphere.
 At least being on the cloud will give you a clear conscience that you have protected the environment in your own “little” way.